Available as an eBook and paper copy.

 Here are a few simple and quick tips as you plan your woman’s event.

 1 Organize.
-Keep a folder for each of the following:
+Keep a folder (real or electronic) for each of the following:

 2. Don’t Wait